McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

         publishResources = true
       {{< /multiconfig >}}

-  2. Store the page file for below a parent headless branch bundle and add the following frontmatter to he **parent** (see exampleSite's `content/more/_index.en.md`). **Don't give this page a `title`** as this will cause it to be shown in the breadcrumbs - a thing you most likely don't want.
+  2. Store the page file for below a parent headless branch bundle and add the following front matter to he **parent** (see exampleSite's `content/more/_index.en.md`). **Don't give this page a `title`** as this will cause it to be shown in the breadcrumbs - a thing you most likely don't want.

       {{< multiconfig fm=true >}}
       [_build]